nparkcode/girders/readme.txt

 == Description ==

-Scaffolding is designed to make the life of developers easier.
+Girders is designed to make the life of developers easier.
 It is built using HTML5 & has a strong semantic foundation.
 It is developed with the goal of providing a starting point for every responsive WordPress theme that we build.

 == Installation ==